dudad/bookings/readme.md

 # Booging webpage

 Project from udemy GO training.
-It is NOT my own project just folowing the author.
+It is NOT my own project just following the author of training.

 Used tech stack:
 - Go